Tayherb/ESP-Chess-Board/README.md

 * DXF can be printed 1:1 scale for use as manual cutting templates.
 * FreeCAD file provides the assembly model in a freely available 3D design platform.
 (Otherwise, I don’t use FreeCAD and am not familiar with it.)

-Design philosophy is for a DIY chess board enclosure with 3mm thick components that can be made with hand tools if desired.
+Design philosophy is a DIY chess board enclosure with all components 3mm thick to facilite construction with hand tools if desired.

 For biuld notes & instructions see file: ESP_Chess_Biuld_Notes.pdf